magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/xml-instructions.md

 Defines a block.

 <p><b>Details:</b> A <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/containers-blocks.html">block</a> is a unit of page output that renders some distinctive content – a piece of information, a user interface element – anything visually tangible for the end-user.
 Blocks employ templates to generate HTML.
-The HTML is inserted into its parent structural block.
 Examples of blocks include a category list, a mini cart, product tags, and product listing.</p>

 <table>
    <tbody>